venashial/Casual-Zoo/README.md

 npm install
 ```

-3. Rename `.env.example` to `.env` and add your own bot's token and application/client id
+3. Duplicate `.env.example` to `.env` and add your own bot's token and application/client id
 ```java
 TOKEN=YOUR TOKEN HERE
 APPLICATION_ID=YOUR APPLICATION ID HERE